 When finding the right cables for your computer’s display, sorting between all your options can be overwhelming.
 CableWholesale breaks down the differences between VGA vs. DVI cables and provides a brief explanation as to what they are to help you determine which one is better for your display.

 A Brief Breakdown of What VGA and DVI Cables Are

 VGA and DVI cables are both used to transfer video from an output source to an input source.
+But what is a VGA cable?
 VGA stands for Video Graphics Array, while DVI stands for Digital Visual Interface.
 DVI cables are newer in comparison, and both cables are identifiable by their varying connectors and ports.
 VGA connectors and ports are typically blue, while DVI connectors and ports are usually white.